Julie’s Bills — 2026 Legislative Session

 Elections and Ethics Reforms

 • Reform Legislative Appointments: Maryland’s state constitution doesn’t allow for special elections to fill vacancies in the General Assembly.
 This bill will ensure that the appointment process is transparent and includes appropriate public notice and participation.
+(Passed the House)

 • Modernizing Ethics Disclosures: The annual financial disclosures for public officials are meant to provide transparency to the public that officials are acting in the best interests of Marylanders, rather than working to enrich themselves through their office.
 Updates are needed to add disclosure requirements for cryptocurrency assets and to add “domestic partner” relationships, in addition to reporting requirements for spouses.